List of Doyle Lawson & Quicksilver band members: 2013–2021

 Both DL&Q lead singers left during 2013 — Mike Rogers was replaced by Dustin Pyrtle in April, before Eli Johnston took over from Corey Hensley in August.
 The new lineup released Open Carefully, Message Inside, before Barie was replaced by Stephen Burwell in September 2014.
 The band's lineup remained stable for several years, releasing In Session (2015), Burden Bearer (2016) and Life Is a Story (2017), before Pyrtle and Johnston both left in November 2018 — replaced by Jake Vanover and Jerry Cole, respectively.
 In 2019, the band released its first ever live album, Live in Prague.
 The following year saw numerous lineup changes for the group: in January, long-term dobro player Josh Swift left after just over 12 years with the band, in May, Burwell left after just under six years in the lineup, and in June, banjo player Joe Dean left after an eight-year spell with the group.

 In July 2020, Lawson revealed that Vanover had followed Swift, Burwell and Dean in leaving the band, explaining that the group's inability to tour due to the COVID-19 pandemic had caused the recent departures.
 At the same time, he assured that he would continue with new members, revealing a new lineup including continuing bassist Jerry Cole, alongside new guitarist and vocalist Ben James, former bassist Eli Johnston on banjo and vocals, and new fiddle player Matt Flake.
 The lineup released Roundtable in 2021, which also featured the returning Burwell on second fiddle.
 That spring, Lawson announced his intention to retire from leading his own band at the end of 2022; however, six months later, he brought this forward a year, explaining that the continued uncertainty in the wake of the pandemic was making it difficult to continue touring.
 Doyle Lawson & Quicksilver performed their final show on December 30, 2021, at the Jekyll Island Bluegrass Festival on Jekyll Island, Georgia.

 Following Lawson's retirement, Eli Johnston, Jerry Cole and Stephen Burwell formed Authentic Unlimited with guitarist John Meador and mandolin player Jesse Brock; Ben James joined the touring lineup of Dailey & Vincent (co-fronted by former DL&Q member Jamie Dailey); and Matt Flake later performed with Sideline and the Bluegrass Allstars.

+Since 2026

+In August 2026, it was announced that Lawson had reformed Quicksilver for sporadic performances and new recordings, with the lineup featuring John Meador on guitar and lead vocals, Lawson on mandolin and backing vocals, Aubrey Haynie on fiddle, Josh Swift on dobro, bass and percussion, and Ben James on tenor vocals.